Standard Teaching Certificate Renewals

 Candidates with a degree from an accredited institution and wishing to earn a Michigan Elementary or Secondary Standard Teaching Certificate, must meet the following requirements for these programs:

-- A bachelor's degree from an accredited institution is required for admission along with passing scores on the Scholastic Aptitude Test (SAT) in Evidence-Based Reading and Writing (passing score of 480) and in Mathematics (passing score 530).
-The SAT must have been passed on or after March 5, 2016.
-Students must have a 2.75 GPA overall and in their Elementary or Secondary major and minor (Secondary Only) to be admitted to the College of Education, Health, and Human Services teacher certification program.
+- A bachelor's degree from an accredited institution is required.
+Students must have a 2.75 GPA overall and in their Elementary or Secondary major and minor (optional) to be admitted to the College of Education, Health, and Human Services teacher certification program.
 Once admitted to the teacher certification program, students must continue to maintain a 2.75 GPA.

 - To be eligible for directed teaching (student teaching), students must pass the relevant MTTC test: Elementary Education Test (#103) for seekers of elementary certification; the major MTTC test for seekers of secondary certification.

 - When the desired major/optional minor is incomplete and/or the GPA for the major and/or optional minor is between 2.50 and 2.74, a minimum of 12 semester hours for the major and nine (9) semester hours for a minor must be completed with UM-Dearborn courses and the cumulative GPA must be 2.75 or better.

 - Potential candidates must observe established procedures in having their credentials evaluated for the certification program.
 Students are required to submit a Transcript Evaluation Request Form in order for credentials to be evaluated for acceptable majors, optional minors, and those supplementary courses, required by the program.

 - At least two practica at UM-Dearborn shall be required of all COE/COS students prior to student teaching.